voyeg3r/dotfaster/vim/wiki/plowshare.md

     $ nohup cat filelist | xargs -n4 curl -L &>output &

-nohup protects the process from being interrupted by the session closing.
+Nohup protects the process from being interrupted by the session closing.
 So it'll keep on going even when you close your terminal or SSH connection.
 Don't worry, you can still kill it if you've made a mistake.